hyperagon/hyperagon.github.io/content/posts/openmw_modding/index.md

 draft = false
 tags = ['modding', 'openmw']
 +++
-"*Modding is the ultimate form of Cheating*" and I made a video that will come out after I'm done completing [OpenMW](https://openmw.org/).
+"*Modding is the ultimate form of Cheating*" and I made a video that will come out after Fam is done completing [OpenMW](https://openmw.org/).
 Parts of this overlaps with what was done in [this guide](https://openmw.readthedocs.io/en/stable/manuals/openmw-cs/tour.html).

 For starters let's make an *Elixir* that recovers everything.
 ![Elixir](1.png)